Celles-sur-Belle

 Celles-sur-Belle ([sɛl syʁ bɛl]) is a commune in the Deux-Sèvres department in the Nouvelle-Aquitaine region in western France.
 It is the site of an abbey dating from the 11th Century which was reconstructed between 1660 and 1685 on the orders of Louis XIV.
+In January 1973, Celles-sur-Belle absorbed the former communes Montigné and Verrines-sous-Celles.
 On 1 January 2019, the former commune Saint-Médard was merged into Celles-sur-Belle.

+Population

+The population data below refer to the commune in its geography as of January 2023.